M. A. Bakeer Markar: Personal life

-He was born on 12 May 1917 in Beruwala, Maradana, Sri Lanka.
-Bakeer Markar's ancestry is traced to Sheik Jamaluddeen-Al-Maghdoomi, an Arab settler who settled down in the sea board town of Beruwala.
-His father Hakeem Alia Marikkar Mohomed Marikkar belonged to a family of physicians, whose ancestors too were physicians.
-He started his education at Sri Lanka's first Muslim girls' school in Beruwala and entered St. Sebastian's College, Colombo at the age of 7 to complete his primary education.
-He completed his secondary education at Zahira College, Colombo and entered law college in 1939 as a law student and graduated in 1949.

 He was married to Sithy Kadija Muhammad Raffai, the daughter of Mr. and Mrs. Omer Lebbe Marikar Muhammed Raffai of China fort, Beruwala.
 The couple has one son, Imthiaz Bakeer Markar who later went on to serve as Member of Parliament for Beruwala and served as a Government Minister and daughters Dinah, Shamim and Nylah was born to them.
 Later, he married Jazeela and they had four children, daughters Haseeba, Faseeha, Faheema and son Yazir.

 He died on 10 September 1997 at the age of 80.
 Later he was buried in his home town of Beruwela.